oleksost/flash_attention_educational/README.md

 # Flash Attention Educational
 Implementation of flash attention for educational purposes.
+This does not implement dropout and masking to keep it simple.

 This is under construction.

 This will include: